ewowi/StarDocs/docs/index.md

 <img width="400" alt="image" src="https://github.com/ewowi/StarBase/assets/138451817/e29cfed8-59b2-4abb-82e4-c26bbec4cde2">

-# Welcome to StarBase
+# Welcome to StarMod

-StarBase is for freeRTOS (the underlying operating system of ESP32) what Windows is for MSDos: a layer on top of it what makes programming applications easier.
+StarMod is for freeRTOS (the underlying operating system of ESP32) what Windows is for MSDos: a layer on top of it what makes programming applications easier.
 The layer consists of modules: everything is a module.

-Examples are printing, file management, persistent data, Wifi, Web, UI and system management.
+StarMod consists of multiple github repositories:
+* [StarBase](https://github.com/ewowi/StarBase): The upstream repo containing generic functionality.
 This works right out of the box.

-StarBase will integrate with major IOT/network devices and applications 🚧.

 StarBase can be forked to build custom applications.
-StarLeds is an example of this (There is no notion of LEDs whatsoever in StarBase)
+* [StarLeds](https://github.com/MoonModules/StarLeds): Fork from StarBase adding Leds specific functionality.
+(There is no notion of LEDs whatsoever in StarLeds)
+* Star????: Overybody can fork StarBase and add new functionality.

+StarMod will integrate with major IOT/network devices and applications 🚧.

-System modules:
+StarBase System modules:

 * Print: Print to different targets (Serial, UI, file, net)
 * Files: File Manager, upload files